Throughout the New Testament, there are various images that are used to describe the importance of

-reference to His relationship with human beings or objective, which is in reference to God’s legal
+to His relationship with human beings or objective, which is in reference to God's legal and judicial perspective.

-are used to describe the subjective aspects of atonement.
-Understanding these subtleties provide a
+describe the subjective aspects of atonement.
+Understanding these subtleties provide a richer understanding of

 Apolutrōsis (Strong’s #629)